angrybacon/doomsday-wiki/markdown/chapters/02-ddft/01-basics.md

 1. Cast IC, draw LP, LED, LED, ToA
 1. Cast LP and the LEDs
 1. Cast BW, holding priority, then crack LEDs for BBBBBB
-1. Retrive ToA from your sideboard and cast it
+1. Retrieve ToA from your sideboard and cast it

 This pile costs {B}{B}{B} + {1}{U}{B}{B}{B}, requires you have at least 2 life
-post-Doomsday, and results in 8 Storm.
+post-Doomsday, and results in 8 _Storm_.
 Like with Ideas Unbound, the mana cost for the Draw-4 can be - and often is - paid for by a Lion's Eye Diamond in response to the first cantrip.